Tycro-Games/tycro-games.github.io/_projects/BlockC.md

 ---
 layout: project
-title: "University Project | Raytracing on the CPU"
+title: "Raytracing on the CPU"
-description: "CPU based Raytracer on Voxels in C++"
+description: "CPU based Raytracer for Voxels in C++"
 image: /assets/assets-2024-03-02/render.png
-categories: [💻C++, Raytracing 🌟 ,🎓University, Graphics 🎨, Voxels 🔳]
+categories: [C++, Raytracing 🌟 ,🎓University, Graphics 🎨, Voxels 🔳]
 main_category: University Projects
 date: 2024-04-02
 ---

 ## 🎓 About the Block

 This project was part of my university curriculum, where the goal was to implement a raytracing engine in 8 weeks using the provided [template](https://github.com/jbikker/voxpopuli), focusing on voxel-based rendering.
 I designed and developed the core raytracing algorithm, which runs entirely on the CPU, allowing it to simulate lighting effects like shadows, reflections, and refractions.

 The project served as my introduction into graphics programming.